 The Boutique Hotels of Cartagena

 Let’s say you’ve made it to Las Islas in Baru, and spent a few days relaxing at a waterfront bungalow.
 Rather than spend your whole time at a self-contained resort by the beach, you could split it with one of the luxurious boutique hotels in the charming old city of Cartagena.

 Kids will love touring Cartagena in horse-drawn carriages, hearing guitar players in the squares, and stopping for handmade popsicles right around the corner.
 You can’t go wrong with any of the hotels we recommend in the city center.

 S Hotel Jamaica

 For something a little different, the S Hotel in Jamaica is as straightforward as they come – one chic pool, one hip restaurant, and all the vibes you can handle.
-But this is definitely a base for exploring the local beach scene and the rest of this island’s natural beauty and vibrant culture, not a self-contained experience.
+But even though S Hotel offers an all-inclusive experience, it’s definitely more of a homebase for exploring the local beach scene and the rest of this island’s natural beauty and vibrant culture.

 And if swimming with horses is on your Caribbean bucket list, Montego Bay is a great place to do it!

 Hotel L’Esplanade in St. Martin is a top example of a Caribbean hotel – not resort – that offers a relaxing experience while still taking you outside the resort walls.
 It sits on a hill walking distance from the fishing village of Grand Case, which also happens to be the culinary capital of French St. Martin.
 The hotel does not have it’s own restaurant for dinner, but you’re just a 5 minute walk from some of the island’s best food.

 French St. Martin has a lot to see and do, and dozens of amazing beaches.
 It’s the kind of island where you’ll want to rent a car to explore — and the ease of getting around is why we think St Martin is one of the best Caribbean islands for families.